Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

 The new filament finding method using MCPM and {\disperse} that we introduced in this work reveals a wide range of filaments that the traditional DTFE-based method misses.
 This includes many low-persistence filaments in less dense regions of the universe than high-persistence filaments but are, nevertheless, diffuse bridges of matter connecting galaxies.
-Some authors have posited the existence of ``tendrils'' or thin filaments, which are small structures embedded within voids \citep{Alpaslan14,CroneOdekon:2018aa,Porter23}.
-Most of these studies classify tendrils as intermediate density environments between filaments and voids, finding varying degrees of difference in the star formation activity and gas supply of these galaxies in these structures. \citet{CroneOdekon:2018aa} showed that galaxies in the ALFALFA survey \citep{giovanelli05} in tendrils are on average more massive but similar in color and {\HI} gas fraction to those in voids, while filament galaxies are less gas-rich and redder.
-Similar results were reported for the GAMA survey \citep{Driver11} by \citet{Alpaslan14}.
+Some authors have posited the existence of ``tendrils'' or thin filaments, which are small structures embedded within voids \citep{Alpaslan14b,CroneOdekon:2018aa,Porter23}.
+Most of these studies classify tendrils as intermediate-density environments between filaments and voids, finding varying degrees of difference in the star formation activity and gas supply of galaxies in these structures. \citet{CroneOdekon:2018aa} showed that galaxies in the ALFALFA survey \citep{giovanelli05} in tendrils are on average more massive but similar in color and {\HI} gas fraction to those in voids, while filament galaxies are less gas-rich and redder.
+Similar results were reported for the GAMA survey \citep{Driver11} by \citet{Alpaslan16}.

-The cosmic web filament catalogs we construct from the MCPM density fields reveal a population of tendril-like low-persistence filaments.
-When considering the distance of galaxies to all filaments identified by our new method, there is generally very little dependence of galactic star formation or gas fraction on this distance -- a consequence of the fact that most galaxies live within $\sim$2.5 Mpc from a filament.
-However, there is a very notable dependence of galactic properties on the characteristic 1D filament line density we define.
-Interpreting galaxies living in low-line density filaments as tendrils, we see that these are the galaxies with highest star formation activity and gas fraction at any given mass and redshift (Figs.~\ref{fig:medssfr_sigmafil} and \ref{fig:medfgas_sigmafil}), consistent with the results of \citet{CroneOdekon:2018aa} and \citet{Alpaslan14}.
-Therefore, a key result of our work is the discovery of a {\it differential effect} of filaments based on their line density; galaxies have less gas and star formation in thicker or higher line density filaments, but galaxies are the most gas-rich and star-forming in lower line density or thin filaments.
+The cosmic web filaments we identify from the MCPM density fields reveal a population of tendril-like low-persistence filaments.
+When considering the distance of galaxies to all filaments identified by our new method, there is generally very little dependence of galactic star formation or gas fraction on this distance -- a consequence of the fact that most galaxies live within $\sim$1.5 Mpc from a filament spine.
+However, there is a very notable dependence of galactic properties on the local 1D filament line density we define (Eq.~\ref{eq:sigmafil}).
+Interpreting galaxies living near low-line density filaments as tendrils, we see that these are the galaxies with highest star formation activity and gas fraction at any given mass and redshift (Figs.~\ref{fig:medssfr_sigmafil} and \ref{fig:medfgas_sigmafil}), consistent with the results of \citet{CroneOdekon:2018aa} and \citet{Alpaslan14b}.
+Therefore, a key result of our work is the discovery of a {\it differential effect} of filaments based on their line density; galaxies have less gas and star formation in higher line density filaments, but galaxies are the most gas-rich and star-forming in lower line density filaments.